 - You are a victim of identity theft, and the arrested person falsely gave your information

-For misdemeanors, expunctions are allowed if your offense was dismissed with no court-ordered probation, you were acquitted by the trial court or pardoned and released without court-ordered probation, and you also have no prior felony convictions in the five years preceding your date of arrest.
+In order to expunge a misdemeanor in Texas — for example, a first DWI in Texas — your offense needs to have been dismissed with no court-ordered probation.
+You must have been acquitted by the trial court or pardoned and released without court-ordered probation, with no prior felony convictions in the five years preceding your date of arrest.

-Regarding felonies, you must have had the charge dismissed with no probation and have not had a felony conviction within 5 years of your offense subject to expunction.
-Certain felonies have exceptions, exclusions and stipulations regarding eligibility that we would be happy to discuss in greater detail with you.
+Felony expungement, including felony DWI expungement, requires that the charge be dismissed with no probation, and no felony conviction within 5 years of the offense subject to expunction.
+Certain felonies have exceptions, exclusions, and stipulations regarding eligibility that we would be happy to discuss in greater detail with you.

-Mark Thiessen, Criminal Trial Attorney at Law, is dedicated in achieving the very best for every client.
-If you think you may or may not be eligible for a nondisclosure or expunction, please contact the Thiessen Law Firm for a free consultation so that we may help you look forward to the future, knowing that your past is behind you.
+Mark Thiessen, Criminal Trial Attorney at Law, is dedicated to seeking justice for every client.
+If you think you may or may not be eligible for non-disclosure or expunction, please contact Thiessen Law Firm for a free consultation so that we may help you look forward to the future, knowing that your past is behind you.

 NOTE: This information is not legal advice.
 It is provided for educational use only.
 If you need legal advice regarding expunction or nondisclosures in Texas, contact the lawyer who can help.
 Call Mark Thiessen at 713-864-9000, or request a free case evaluation.